 Kuala Kangsar is not a big town but its sites are somewhat spread out and this trail covers a distance of roughly 10 km.
 While I usually like to cover the whole distance on foot, I must admit that it was a particularly sweltering day on my recent visit and I traveled by car for some sections.

-I started my Kuala Kangsar Heritage Trail at the town’s spanking new railway station which has been built in preparation of the new electric train service which is scheduled to start later in 2015.
-That will make it much easier to visit Kuala Kangsar by train in future.
+I started my Kuala Kangsar Heritage Trail at the town’s spanking new railway station which was built to serve the electric train service introduced late in 2015.
+The faster service made it much easier to visit Kuala Kangsar by train.

 Going along Jalan Raja Idris takes you past a stately old mansion which has seen better days.
 This was the residence of the last Raja Bendahara until his death in 1953.
 It has intricate carving under the eaves and could be returned to its former glory with some careful restoration.